 The Scottish Deerhound carries itself in a calm and stately manner and is generally undemanding of attention.
 At least, once they’re adults.

 Sporting a short ragged coat, they are well behaved, easy to train and enjoy being around other dogs.
 Seeing as they are a breed not big on barking, they don’t make for the greatest guard dogs.
 However, their other traits may make them great family dogs!
 So if you’re looking for a calm, gentle giant, then this might be the breed for you.

 A strong candidate in our search, this extra-large breed looks like it carries its great size in its coat alone.
 But even if you were to shave off the big bulky coat of ropes, you’d find a serious working dog with tremendous strength.

 The Komondor was bred to guard livestock.
 So if you happen to have a bunch of livestock that needs protecting, then the Komondor’s got you covered.

-These dogs are calm and, for the most part, quiet.
+Komondors are calm and, for the most part, quiet.
 They do, however, tend to use their impressively loud bark mostly at night.
 This is not its most desirable feature.

 Komondors are not especially playful, but they are remarkably agile and quick to react.
 They also need a moderate amount of exercise.